information featured on the website relies on the various groups

 also have a replica of the head of Claudius (the original cast being

-in the Museum is a touch screen showing many historic photographs
+the Museum is a touch screen showing many historic photographs of

 through, you come to the cinema where this year we are showing a

-DVD of the Queen's Coronation and you can easily pass an hour watching
+DVD of Memories of the First World War and you can easily pass an

-is the Exhibition Room where the displays are changed
+Lastly, there is the Exhibition Room where the displays are changed

-every year or two, and this year we are featuring a 'royal' display of memorabilia
+every year or two, and this year we are featuring a display of First

 being driven through town along South Entrance.
 The shop on the